kennethy/rust-lang/ch11/README.md

 By convention, placed under `src/` and annotated with `#[cfg(test)]`.
 ### Integration tests

 By convention, they are placed in the `tests` folder at the top level of the project directory, and without the `#[cfg(test)]`.
+Cargo treats the `tests` folder specially and compile the crates only when running `cargo test`.

 Integration tests use your library in the same way any other code would.

 This is supported only for lib crates.

 ```rust
 // tests/integration_test.rs